robcarver17/skipperman/docs/ideas.md

 ### Required for training event (Can wait):

+- remove 'smart' volunteer finding when no first or surname found
 - issues with duplicates on registration - fix when writing data model
 - random issues with volunteer changes, fix when writing data model
 - filter volunteer sheet on available days (only volunteers available on a given day)